-Galvanic cathodic protection system
+Galvanic cathodic protection systems

 A galvanic cathodic protection system works by utilizing sacrificial anodes.
 Galvanic corrosion is achieved through an electrical-chemical process that links multiple metals electrically.
 Its utilization of sacrificial anodes protects the metal structures from galvanic corrosion.
-The sacrificial anode is a metal anode that is intentionally electrically linked to the structured due to it being more reactive to the corrosive environment than the actual metal.
+The sacrificial anode is a metal anode that is intentionally electrically linked to the structure due to it being more reactive to the corrosive environment than the actual metal.
 This works to protect the metal structure by allowing the sacrificial anode to become corroded rather than the structure.
 These sacrificial anodes must be replaced once they are corroded, but this process is long-lasting and successful at protecting structures from corrosion.
 Typical anode materials are aluminum, zinc, and magnesium.

-Impressed current cathodic protection system
+Impressed current cathodic protection systems

 Which system do you need?